 After developing your goals, you will be able to choose the promotion type that best fits them.

-2. Define your promotion target audience
+2. Define your promotion target audience and buyer persona

 B2B or B2C promotions must have a specific target audience instead of targeting everyone.
 In fact, the more precise your target audience is, the more effective your promotional campaign will be.